3 Simple Ways to Revive Soil

 Shadecloth being lifted off the greencrop

-Spread a fine layer of compost, slightly thicker if soils have been really dry or wet.
-Vermicastings are a fabulous addition – either alone or mixed in to bulk up your compost.
+• Spread a fine layer of compost, slightly thicker if soils have been really dry or wet.
+Vermicasting’s are a fabulous addition – either alone or mixed in to bulk up your compost.

-2. Plant a crop
+2. Plant or sow a light-feeder crop

 peas and newly planted saladings in the october vegie patch